Factors Linked to Breast Cancer Risk

 Androgens (such as testosterone) are natural hormones.
 They are important in sexual development.

-Women with higher levels of androgens in their blood have a higher risk of breast cancer compared to women with lower blood androgen levels [67-70].
+Women with higher blood levels of androgens have a higher risk of breast cancer than women with lower blood levels of androgens [67-70].

 Learn more about blood androgen levels and breast cancer risk.